ogghst/grownode/docs/tutorials/ubuntu1804_2004_advanced.md

 ### Step 2: Install the ESP-IDF environment

-Grownode needs the environment called ESP-IDF v4.4 to compile the firmware board.
+GrowNode needs the environment called ESP-IDF v4.4 to compile the firmware board.
 Type the following commands to download it in your home and install it in your system:

 ```
 mkdir -p ~/esp